truenas/documentation/content/SCALE/GettingStarted/Install/InstallPrepHomeUsers.md

 TrueNAS uses SMTP to send mail from TrueNAS to either the administrator or designated individual email addresses for system alert notifications.

 Contact your Internet or cable service provider to obtain the SMTP addresses to allow TrueNAS to send emails from your network.
-Consider utilizing two-factor authentication (2FA) for enhanced security when accessing SMTP servers for email delivery from SCALE.
+Consider utilizing two-factor authentication (2FA) for enhanced security when accessing SMTP servers for email delivery from TrueNAS.